nexmo-community/text-based-whatsapp-callcenter/README.md

 4. If you are using the Messages Sandbox, then also configure the sandbox URLs for Messages to point to (the same URLs as used in the application) `[APP URL]/webhooks/inbound` and `[APP_URL]/webhooks/status` respectively.
 5. Back on Heroku, under "Settings" set the "Config vars".
 These will be as named in the `.env.example` file:
  * Your Nexmo credentials and application information
- * The phone number of one or two "agents"
  * Note that the private key should be a string with `\n` for newlines
  * No need to set the `REDIS_URL` for Heroku, the add-on does that for you

 ## Using the app